Xasatur/dnd-toolbox/leonardo_cesconi/README.md

 # DnD Toolbox

-Welcome to the **DnD Toolbox** – a modular command-line application for Dungeons & Dragons game masters.
+Welcome to the **DnD Toolbox** – a modular toolset with CLI, API and web-interface for Dungeons & Dragons game masters.
 This tool helps you manage spells, generate loot, and simulate monster combat behavior.

 ---

-# Setup Instructions
+## Setup Instructions

 Run the following commands to set up the project: